collocations.org

 She sat at the traffic lights revving the engine.

-repair, service, tune | lubricate | fit (sth with)
+repair, service, tune

 The new model is fitted with a more powerful engine.

-ENGINE + VERB
+engine + VERB

 run

-She waited with the engine running while he bought a paper. | The engine runs on unleaded petrol.
+She waited with the engine running while he bought a paper.

-idle, tick over, turn over
+idle, tick over (BrE)

-The engine was just ticking over.
+I kept the engine ticking over.

 I pressed the starter and the engine caught first time.

-The engine''s firing on all four cylinders now.
+The engine's firing on all four cylinders now.

-break down, die, fail, misfire, overheat, seize up, stall | cough, splutter
+break down, die, fail, quit (AmE), seize (AmE), seize up, stall

 The engine coughed and died.